The Rich Biodiversity of Mgahinga National Park

 4. Conquering the Virunga Peaks: Volcano Hiking

-Mgahinga is characterized by its three towering volcanoes, namely Mount Muhabura, Mount Gahinga, and Mount Sabyinyo.
-Each has something different to offer for hikes:
+Mgahinga features three towering volcanoes: Mount Muhabura, Mount Gahinga, and Mount Sabyinyo.
+Each offers unique hiking experiences:

-Mount Gahinga: This mountain rises to 3,474 meters and is covered with bamboo forests and wild flora on its slopes.
-The hike is moderate; the trekking time taken is about 6 hours.
-There is a crater swamp at the top that uniquely rewards your efforts.
+Mount Gahinga: Rising to 3,474 meters, this mountain boasts bamboo forests and wild flora on its slopes.
+The moderate 6-hour hike leads to a unique crater swamp at the summit, rewarding your efforts.

 Mount Sabyinyo: Loosely translates to “Old Man’s Teeth,” relating to its rugged peaks.
 It rises 3,669 meters and offers a truly unique adventure.
 The hike up Sabyinyo crosses both the borders of Rwanda and Congo, allowing trekkers to stand on three countries at once.
 The hike is demanding because of the steep paths and those filled with ladders and lush muddy trails that require much physical endurance.